 I have also felt the crushing burden, the self-doubts of inadequacy and unworthiness, the fleeting feeling of being forsaken, then of being reinforced an hundredfold.
 I have climbed a spiritual Mount Sinai dozens of times seeking to communicate and to receive instructions.
 It has been as though I have struggled up an almost real Mount of Transfiguration and upon occasion felt great strength and power in the presence of the Divine.
 A special sacred feeling has been a sustaining influence and often a close companion.

-It is my testimony that we are facing difficult times (this was 40 years ago, time are more difficult now).
+(this was 40 years ago, time are more difficult now).
 We must be courageously obedient.
 My witness is that we will be called upon to prove our spiritual stamina, for the days ahead will be filled with affliction and difficulty.
 But with the assuring comfort of a personal relationship with the Savior, we will be given a calming courage.
 From the Divine so near we will receive the quiet assurance: “My son, peace be unto thy soul; thine adversity and thine afflictions shall be but a small moment; “And then, if thou endure it well, God shall exalt thee on high; thou shalt triumph over all thy foes.”
 (D&C 121:7–8.)
 As I come to a new calling, I recognize that I am a very ordinary man.
 Yet I gratefully acknowledge one special gift.
 I have a certain knowledge that Jesus of Nazareth is our Divine Savior.
 I know that He lives.
 From my earliest recollection I have had a sure perception of this.
 As long as I have lived, I have had a simple faith that has never doubted.
 I have not always understood, yet still I have known through a knowledge that is so sacred to me that I cannot give utterance to it.

 I know and I testify with an absolute awareness in every fiber and innermost recess of my being that Jesus is the Christ, the Messiah, the Divine Redeemer, and the Son of God.
 May we be obedient to His wish, “Come unto me thy Savior” (D&C 19:41), I pray humbly in His holy and sacred name.
 Amen.